mlcommons/mobile_app_open/flutter/documentation/build-and-run.md

 You can build the app using docker.
 Run `make docker/flutter/android/apk` to build release APK.
-RUn `make docker/flutter/android/libs` to build just `.so` libs.
+Run `make docker/flutter/android/libs` to build just `.so` libs.
 This command is helpful if you want to build Android version of the app on Windows.

 if the build fails with `java.io.IOException: Input/output error`, remove file gradle-wrapper.jar:
 ```bash